Estimating coil features from an equilibrium

 A central difficulty in addressing such a question is the fundamental lack of uniqueness of the inverse coil problem: the same magnetic field within a volume can, in principle, be reproduced to arbitrary accuracy by many external current distributions.\cite{lima2006magnetic, landreman2017improved} Thus, in practice, the problem is commonly approached as an optimisation task in which the field error is minimised.
 Despite substantial progress, particularly in optimisation strategies and regularisation techniques, \cite{merkel1987solution,landreman2016,drevlak2019optimisation,gates2017recent,zhu2018new} an important question remains: to what extent is a given current distribution solution intrinsic to the target magnetic field, and to what extent is it a consequence of the optimisation procedure and the imposed constraints?

 Recent insight into this question has been gained through the analysis of intrinsic magnetic field length scales, such as $L_{\nabla\mathbf{B}}$.\cite{landreman2021a,kappel2024magnetic} However, such measures remain one step removed from the coil design problem, as they do not directly describe properties of the current distributions.
-In this Letter, we exploit a theoretical construction by which a coil set can be defined directly and uniquely for a given stellarator equilibrium.
-The construction is based on a surface current defined on a magnetic flux surface, thereby removing the inherent non-uniqueness of the coil problem.
-Although the resulting coil set is artificial, it directly encodes intrinsic properties of the magnetic field that can be leveraged to assess the behaviour of more realistic coil sets.
+In this Letter, we exploit a theoretical construction by which a coil set can be defined directly and uniquely for a given stellarator { vacuum} equilibrium.
+The construction is based on a surface current defined on a magnetic flux surface, thereby removing the inherent non-uniqueness of the coil problem. { The resulting infinite coil-set interpretation of such current distribution identifies coil shapes with constant Boozer toroidal angle contours.} Although the resulting coil set is artificial, it directly encodes intrinsic properties of the magnetic field that can be leveraged to assess the behaviour of more realistic coil sets.
 We therefore propose it as a practical tool for coil assessment and as a framework for gaining deeper theoretical insight into stellarator coil design.